 Gideon is the modern action hero you didn’t know you needed in all her sarcastic, dirty magazine-reading, aviator-wearing, great sword-wielding glory.
 She’s a great character choice to set the tone of this book and make it accessible, despite both her and Harrow being assholes (said fondly).

 She also isn’t necessarily my favourite character in the story.
 Muir has created an impressive cast of 17 necromancers and their cavaliers, each having clear characterisation, something I can’t imagine is easy for a writer to achieve.
-Their individuality is facilitated by each of the 8 necromantic houses having their own traits, something you can choose to read into or not, however it does further enhance the experience.
-Luckily, I had the Illumicrate edition which came with 8 House reference cards, otherwise I think I would have been a little lost remembering all of the key players and their agendas (my short-term memory is atrocious).
+Their individuality is facilitated by each of the 8 necromantic houses having their own traits.
+Whether or not you read into this, it does enhance the experience.
+Luckily, I had the Illumicrate edition which came with eight House reference cards, or I would have been a little lost remembering all of the key players and their agendas (my short-term memory is atrocious).